conjurdemos/cdemo/README.md

   - apikey_rotator.sh - rotates the API key once.

 Basic demo scenario:
+  Spin up a bunch of minimal containers, each of which fetches a secret every few seconds in a continuous loop.
+Change the secret, deny access, rotate the API key and watch effects.

   - run 0-startup-conjur.sh.
 REQUIRES INTERNET ACCESS FOR FIRST RUN ONLY.
 When complete demo environment is ready.
   - run 1-setup_containers.sh w/ 2 args - REQUIRES INTERNET ACCESS FOR FIRST RUN ONLY:
     - number of containers to create